 - Seeking to have the charges reduced: If the offense is petty and can be reduced to an infraction, it will have no impact on immigration status.

 - Pursuing a civil compromise: If the case is a misdemeanor, and the victim of the theft is reimbursed for their loss, the victim can then sign a declaration stating that they have been made whole, and the court then has the discretion to dismiss the case.

 - Fighting the charges at trial: Like other offenses, when a theft offense is charged, prosecutors must prove every element of the offense.
 If necessary, we can take your case to trial, seeking to show reasonable dou inabout the prosecution’s case.

 How a Sentence for Theft Can Affect Immigration Status

 When working to resolve theft charges, it is critical that any sentence imposed be for less than 365 days.
 If the potential sentence is for more than 365 days, it is classified as an “aggravated felony” for immigration purposes.
 The individual will then be subject to mandatory deportation, barred from becoming a U.S. citizen and prohibited from entering the U.S.

 This is because, under federal law, certain theft crimes may count as crimes of “moral turpitude,” putting the prospect of deportation squarely on the table.

 Our law firm frequently negotiates with prosecutors to help reduce the consequences of theft offenses so that they are considered “immigration neutral.”
 We know you want to remain here, with your family and with the life you are building, and we offer the services that can make that happen.

-The Law Offices of Anthony J. Pullara in Los Angeles offers initial consultations with our experienced California criminal defense attorney.
+The Law Offices of Anthony J. Pullara in Torrance offers initial consultations with our experienced California criminal defense attorney.
 To schedule your initial consultation, call us today at 213-784-4504 or contact us online to speak with a California petty theft defense lawyer.